Prehistoric fortifications 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 New Georgia and surrounding islands are dotted with archaeological monuments: skull shrines, megalithic monuments, remnants of fortification walls, all created by local Roviana cultures.

-Most ancient structures are located in the jungle of central New Georgia – the largest monument here is Bao complex of settlements.
-Oldest dated shrine in Bao is built sometimes around 1200 AD.
-There are many more larger and smaller shrines and other structures scattered around New Georgia and surrounding islands – such as Saikile fortress and megalithic Kekehe with two wonderful carved stone figures.
-In many places whole forest ground is covered with archaeological artefacts.
+Most ancient structures are located in the jungle of central New Georgia – the largest monument here is the Bao complex of settlements.
+The oldest dated shrine in Bao is built sometime around 1200 AD.
+There are many larger and smaller shrines and other structures scattered around New Georgia and surrounding islands – such as the Saikile fortress and megalithic Kekehe with two wonderful carved stone figures.
+In many places, the whole forest ground is covered with archaeological artifacts.

 Rise of new power in Melanesia

 Roviana people consider that their history started in Bao.
 By that time – in the 13th century – they lived in the central part of New Georgia island and occasionally visited the coast.
 It is possible that they were harassed by other tribes and due to this lived inland.

 The tribe gradually gained more and more control by producing shell valuables.
 These pieces of dead mollusks did not have any direct practical application – but somehow, step by step these shell rings turned into local money.

 Important changes took place in Roviana society between the 15th and 17th centuries.
 They came to the seaside, and together with their allies – the Kazukuru people took control over Nusa Roviana island, overpowering local Koloi and Vuragare tribes in the late 16th century.
 Nusa Roviana was turned into their main fortress and trade center, using the earlier fortifications which were started in the 13th – 14th century.